hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprsunset.md

 This method is preferred to screen shaders as it will _not_ be captured via recording / screenshots.

-hyprsunset also provides a gamma filter, which can be used to adjust percieved display brightness on monitors that do not support software control, or to reduce percieved brightness below the monitor's minimum.
+hyprsunset also provides a gamma filter, which can be used to adjust perceived display brightness on monitors that do not support software control, or to reduce perceived brightness below the monitor's minimum.

 {{< callout type=warning >}}